crafttheweb/thelastpickle/_posts/2014-05-21-jmx-socks-proxy.md

 title: JMX Management over SOCKS Proxy
 author: Patricia Gorla
 category: blog
-tags: cassandra, monitoring, ssh, jmx
+tags: cassandra, monitoring, ssh, jmx,
 ---

 Connecting to Cassandra through firewalls can be tricky.
 JMX connects you through one port (7199, by default), and then opens up a dynamic port with the application.
 This makes remote JMX connections difficult to set up securely.